adamvinueza/adamvinueza.github.io/_posts/2019-05-02-my-god-full-of-nodes.md

 the programmer as it is for the watchmaker and the windmill designer, it is the _design_--the way the disparate parts work together to form a single functional object--that should be foremost in mind.

+# Learning to Think Like an Engineer

+One big problem beginning programmers face is that they simply _don't know how_ to think in this way.
+They're still trying to master basic programming concepts and techniques, and can't yet see the larger patterns--or to the extent they can, they don't know _how to make intelligent judgments about which designs to choose or why_.
+This is completely normal.
+Beginning engineers and architects and designers don't start out knowing how to think in this way, either.
+Everyone has to learn the mechanics of their trade.

+But so many programmers don't even realize that this way of thinking is actually valuable, that it makes them better at what they do.
+Design, according to this very common way of thinking, is a "soft" skill, akin to the ability to make things look pretty.
+They don't recognize design as vital to the creative process of making functional things.

+The first, most critical step to take is to see that thinking this way _has value_.
+If you can see that it has value, you will strive to master the concepts and techniques, so you can stop focusing on the minutae of coding and start focusing on the larger aspects of what makes good programs good: on what it means for a program to be well or poorly designed.
+It'll be a gradual process; there's no set of classes to take or books to read to master this stuff, you mainly have to practice and think.
+(Though classes can be great, and you should read as much as you can!)
+Eventually, though, you'll realize that while thinking through a problem you almost unconsciously rejected a whole category of data structures to settle on, say, priority queues, because you could just _see_ that they helped with the particular kind of problem you had.
+And that's what makes all that study and practice worthwhile.